MSAdministrator/czds/README.md

 ## Features

 - Retrieve Centralized Zone Transfer Files from root DNS servers hosted by ICAAN and other agencies
-- Download one or all of the zone files to your local system/disk
+- Download one or all of the zone files and return data in multiple formats; text, json or a file (default)
 - You can now retrieve zone files using multi-threading

+## Roadmap

+The following are some of the features I am planning on adding but would love to hear everyones thoughts as well.

+- Add ability to search based on domain and/or TLD
+  - This may include using algorithms like Levenshtein distance, confusables/idna characters, etc.
+- Add ability to derive differences between zone files over time
+- Add ability to retrieve other contextual external information like WHOIS
+- Add ability to save/store data into a database

 ## Requirements